nmaier/simpleDLNA/Readme.md

-sdlna - A simple, zero-config DLNA media server
+sdlna
 ===
+A simple, zero-config DLNA media server, that you can just fire up and be done with it.

+Movivation
+---
 Looking for a simple DLNA server that I could just fire up on some directory, watch some files on my TV and then be done with it, I came up empty.
 There are some decent servers out there, like Serviio and friends, but none that fits my requirements.
 Also there wasn't really a decent enough and uncomplicated enough open source implementation that I could borrow.
 The Coherence python project seemed to be a good starting point, but was already to complex for what I was trying to achieve.
 Also, python dealing with unicode paths on Windows pretty much sucks.
+Then there is Mono.UPnP, which didn't really work, and the Intel(?)
+Developer Tools for UPnP, which seemed kinda nice at first, but turned out to be coming straight out of over-engineering hell, in my humble opinion.

-And so I decided to write my own server, borrowing some ideas from Coherence, and reverse engineering the various protocols involved (yuck, SOAP :p) by watching my TV interact with Coherence and Serviio under Wireshark.
+And so I decided to write my own server, borrowing some ideas from Coherence, reading some of the UPnP specs and reverse engineering the various protocols involved (yuck, SOAP :p) by watching my TV interact with Coherence and Serviio under Wireshark.

 Features
 ---